Dickinson-COMP-491-492/website/docs/01-UbuntuInstall.md

      - Allocate a virtual disk at least 30GB of space.
      - Maximize the amount of video memory available to the virtual machine (128 MB).
      - Create whatever username and password you like - but you'll need to remember and type it!
+     - If you are working on a Mac with a retina display (in the lab or your own) you'll want to configure [VirtualBox to be launced in Low Resolution Mode](https://forums.virtualbox.org/viewtopic.php?f=8&t=90446&start=75#p470879)

    - But how?
 You ask.
 Google, I say!
      - I'd suggest something like the following: